 There is also an assumption, no doubt held by the mischievous trickster archetype of the uncle, that toys are the main ways boys learn to be violent.
 Only the mother suggests that the boys may have been conditioned to show interest in war by dint of… living in an era cranking up for a stonkin great World War.
 Do we side with the mother, who is soon disappeared?

 The reader is clearly encouraged to take the world view of the uncle, however flawed his experiment.
 Trickster archetypes are always popular with readers.
 This master spoofer has gone to great lengths in preparing his gifts, and he entertains us.

 The mother, with opposing views, is a classic Mature Female, and we see very little of her.
 (We side with the ‘active’ character — the guy who makes the plans.)

 Now that H.H.
 Munro has encouraged us to side with the fun uncle, we are encouraged to interpret his argument as a win: the argument which assumes boys will naturally use ‘peace toys’ to start an imaginary gory fight, repurposing peaceful toys for wartime purposes.

 The reader will likely see this coming, no matter our starting ideology.
 Harvey’s is the dominant historical view, after all.

 Munro was killed in a fox hole, right after he told a nearby soldier to extinguish his cigarette.
-It was the burning ember of his comrade’s cigarette which no doubt led to Munro’s slaughter on the battlefield.
+It is believed the burning ember of his comrade’s cigarette which led to Munro’s slaughter on the battlefield.